-Permanent Incomplete (IN)
+8.5 Incomplete (IN)

-An annotation of a permanent incomplete (IN) in the remark section of the transcript signals that a student has registered for a course but has been unable to complete it due to serious reasons beyond their control.
-The granting of a permanent incomplete (IN) does not entitle the student to receive credits related to the course.
+An annotation of an incomplete (IN) in the remark section of the transcript signals that a student has registered for a course but has been unable to complete it due to serious reasons beyond their control.
+The granting of an incomplete (IN) does not entitle the student to receive credits related to the course.